 Whether your child has mild sleep apnea or more severe symptoms that require surgical treatment, our experts can help.
-The Pediatric Gastroesophageal, Upper Airway, and Respiratory Diseases Center, part of Hassenfeld Children's Hospital of New York at NYU Langone, coordinates care for many children with sleep apnea.
+The Pediatric Gastroesophageal, Upper Airway, and Respiratory Diseases Center, part of Hassenfeld Children’s Hospital at NYU Langone, coordinates care for many children with sleep apnea.

 Wellness services and education for families and children are offered through the Sala Institute for Child and Family Centered Care.

 Weight Loss and Exercise

 Specialists at Hassenfeld Children’s Hospital offer support to help children who have obesity and sleep apnea lose weight.
 Our registered dietitians can help you create a healthy menu for your child that is rich in fruits and vegetables and low in sugar and saturated and trans fats.